quipucords/qpc/docs/source/man.rst

 ``--username=username``

   Optional.
-Sets the user name that is used to log in to the server.
+Sets the username that is used to log in to the server.
 If omitted, qpc will prompt for the server username.

 ``--password=password``